Starving for love and craving affection

 "Okay I might like him a little but I can't like him, not when he's like this, not right now.

-"I know what you mean, he makes me so angry because he's not fat but yet he's screwing his body up.
+"I know what you mean, he makes me so angry because he's not fat but yet he's screwing his body up by starving himself.
 It's as if he has a death wish."
 For a moment Chelsea actually thought about what she was doing to herself.
 She was thinking about how she could starve to death but that only lasted a second.
 She was convinced that anything was better than being who she was now.

 "So where's Brian anyway?"